RenderKit/ospray/README.md

     C++11 compiler (we recommend using GCC, but also support Clang and the [Intel® C++
     Compiler (icc)](https://software.intel.com/en-us/c-compilers)), and
     standard Linux development tools.
-To build the demo viewers, you should also have some version of OpenGL and the GL Utility Toolkit (GLUT or freeglut), as well as Qt 4.6 or higher.
+To build the example viewers, you should also have some version of OpenGL.
 -   Additionally you require a copy of the [Intel® SPMD Program Compiler (ISPC)](http://ispc.github.io).
 Please obtain a copy of the latest binary release of ISPC (currently 1.9.1) from the [ISPC